PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 08:52:46
+Last updated: 2024-04-06 08:54:02
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: No more half-measures, Walter. - Mike Ehrmantraut